dnngky/vm-riskxvii/README.md

 # VM-RISKXVII: An RV32I-based virtual machine

 This repository contains the source code for VM-RISKXVII.
 Its ISA is a reduced version of RV32I, comprising 33 instructions (which can be found in `stdvmop.h`).
-This project was made for an assignment in COMP2017 (Systems Programming) at The University of Sydney.
 For enquiries, contact dan.kynguyen2@outlook.com.

 A Makefile has been provided for compiling and executing programs.
 To compile the VM, enter (from the root directory):